alexeibex/alexeibex.github.io/constitutionallaw.md

 *"Questions, in their nature political, or which are, by the Constitution and laws, submitted to the executive can never be made in this court"* - Marshall

 ***Political Question Doctrine:***
-The Supreme Court does not resolve polit- ical questions.
+The Supreme Court does not resolve political questions.
 Those questions are resolved through the political process.
 1. That some matters are committed to the unreviewable discretion of the political branches, AND
   - Constitutional interpretation
 2. That some otehrwise legal questions ought to be left to the other branches as a matter of prudence.